 • Involuntary conversions of trade or business property or capital assets held more than 1 year in connection with a trade or business or a transaction entered into for profit.
 These conversions may result from (a) part or total destruction, (b) theft or seizure, or (c) requisition or condemnation (whether threatened or carried out).
-If any recognized losses were from involuntary conversions from fire, storm, shipwreck, or other casualty, or from theft, and they exceed the recognized gains from the conversions, do not include them when figuring your net section 1231 losses.
+If any recognized losses were from involuntary conversions from fire, storm, shipwreck, or other casualty, or from theft, and the losses exceed the recognized gains from the conversions, do not include any gains or losses from such conversions when figuring your net section 1231 losses.